kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 JSON was essentially data stored in back-end database systems that was sent to the browser in the form of a standard key/value object.
 In this form, the data could be easily manipulated with JavaScript.

 <h3>...Now, the frameworks & libraries</h3>
-With AJAX, JSON and DOM best practices in place, it made sense to encapsulate them in complete software bundles.
+With AJAX, JSON and DOM best practices in place, it made sense to encapsulate the practices in complete software bundles.
 One-stop pieces of software that gave developers all the tools they needed to build an app.

 That's where JavaScript frameworks and libraries came in. <a href="http://www.javascriptmvc.com/">JavaScript MVC</a>, <a href="https://dojotoolkit.org/">Dojo</a> and <a href="http://backbonejs.org/">Backbone</a> were the first popular ones, then came Angular, Ember, Dart, Knockout...and on and on.